 Filling the jars.

-Add canning salt to jars if desired.
-1/2 teaspoon to each pint and 1 teaspoon to each quart.
-As you skin and slice your beets pack them into hot canning jars, leaving 1-inch head space.
+- As you skin and slice your beets pack them into hot canning jars, leaving 1-inch headspace.

-Finally place your lids on your jars with a screw band.
+- Finally, place your lids on your jars with a screw band.
 Snug is fine, you don’t have to crank down hard.

-Process in a pressure canner.
+Processing beets in a pressure canner.

 Processing Instructions (Hot Pack)